Azure-Samples/active-directory-dotnet-graphapi-web/README.md

 ### Update the Application Configurations in the Directory Tenant

 1. Navigate to the [Azure management portal](https://manage.windowsazure.com).
-2. In the left hand nav, clink on Active Directory and select your tenant.
+2. In the left hand nav, click on Active Directory and select your tenant.
 3. On the applications tab, select the appropriate application.
 4. On the Configure tab, update the Sign-On URL and Reply URL fields to the address of your service, for example https://webappgraphapi-contoso.azurewebsites.net/.
 Save the configuration.